padurean/square-composer/README.md

 Run `sbt fullOptJS` and open up `index-opt.html` for an optimized (~200kb) version of the final application, useful for final publication.

+## Contribute!

+Fork this repo, do your changes/additions and create a PullRequest to get them also into this repo & published [here](http://purecore.ro/square-composer).

-## Add a new solution to an existing transformation
+### Add a new solution to an existing transformation

 Just add a new function to an existing `Transformation` from the `ro.purecore.squarecomposer.Transformations.definitions` list.

-## Add a new transformation
+### Add a new transformation

 Just add a new `Transformation` to the `ro.purecore.squarecomposer.Transformations.definitions` list.